 Project overview

-A geospatial system for WFP operations, enhancing targeting and prioritization decisions through user-friendly vulnerability profiling and analysis.
+Enhancing geospatial targeting and prioritization decisions through user-friendly vulnerability profiling and analysis

 The solution